House sheathing is the panel layer that turns framing into a working shell.

 Follow the fastener schedule

 Sheathing fasteners are not random.
 Nail size, spacing, edge distance, field spacing, and panel rating all matter.
-Missed fastening can weaken the wall and fail inspection.
+Missed fastening can weaken the wall or roof and fail inspection.

 The avoidable mistake is rushing the first pass, then spending hours adding nails after the inspector or builder notices.
 Slower layout is usually faster than re-nailing a finished wall.